-Every person wants to be healthy, look good, feel proud of yourself and be happy.
-A smile is a synonym of all this, especially if you have a nice smile.
+All of us want to be healthy, look good, feel proud of ourself and be happy.
+A smile is a synonym of all this, especially if we have a nice smile.

 When we do a dental bleaching, we look for the following:

-- Obtain a change in the shade of our patient’s teeth
+- Obtaining a change in the shade of our patient’s teeth

-- To keep the new shade we achieve, as long as possible
+- Mantaining the newly achieved shade for as long as possible

-With this in mind, we need to take a look at the color our teeth have, why have they changed and if the stains our teeth’s have are internal or external.
+With this in mind, we need to take a look at the color of the teeth, understand why they have changed and determine if the stains are internal or external.

-To know exactly how are we going to achieve this new color in our patient’s teeth, we start with a very simple dental evaluation.
-With this we will know what type of bleaching a patient needs, the concentration and all the care the patient need to obtain the smile we are all looking for.
+To decide exactly how to achieve a new color in the patient’s teeth, we start with a very simple dental evaluation.
+This will allow us to select the type of bleaching suitable to the patient´s needs as well as the care the patient needs to obtain the smile we are all looking for.

 It’s important to remember that a dental bleaching should always be done under professional supervision.
-This way we can eliminate the risks of sensitivity and damage to our teeth and gums.
-This kind of treatments can lead to undesirable results without a correct control and diagnosis.
+This allows us to avoid the risks of sensitivity and damage to teeth and gums and to prevent undesirable results.

 - Patients without a history of dental sensitivity